s-shemmee/Web-Dev-Projects-Idea/Quiz App/readme.md

 2. Open the index.html file in a web browser
 3. Create your quiz by entering questions, options, and the correct answer
 4. Start the quiz and see how well you perform
-5. Option to save and resume quizzes at a later time

 ## Conclusion